Assortment/darkmodejs-demo/README.md

 </div>

+View the deployed demo on Netlify – https://darkmodejs-demo.netlify.com/

 ---

 A demonstration of how you can use the `@assortment/darkmodejs` NPM package to theme your website based on a user's Operating System theme, thanks to the `matchMedia` API and `prefers-color-scheme` media queries.